 Your Child’s Self-Esteem, Dorothy Corkille Briggs

-Children: The Challenge, Rudolf Dreikus, M.D.
+Children: The Challenge, Rudolf Dreikus, MD

 Next Meeting

-Our meetings are held the second Tuesday of each month from 7 to 9 PM at the City Library.
+Our meetings are held the third Tuesday of each month from 7 to 9 PM at the City Library.
 Donations are taken at the meeting to cover costs of refreshments.
-Childcare is available at the cost of $2 per hour per child.
+Childcare is available at the cost of $1.50 per hour per child.